wjburton/personal_website/content/post/interpretable_model_log/index.md

 projects: []
 ---

-Over the few years working in a data science role, one of the areas I've found the most success is in building explainable models.
+Over the few years working in a data science role, one of the areas I've found the most success is in building interpretable and explainable models.
+Interpretable because I can explain how it arrives at a prediction, explainable because I can explain why certain variables were important.
 In this post particularly I'll be focusing on binary prediction models.

 ### What is a model?